Spin superfluidity and magnon BEC: Introduction

 In the only known bosonic liquid $^4$He which remains liquid at zero temperature, the BEC is strongly modified by interactions.
 The depletion of the condensate due to interactions is very strong: in the limit of zero temperature only about 10\% of particles occupy the state with zero momentum.
 Nevertheless, BEC still remains the key mechanism for the phenomenon of superfluidity in liquid $^4$He: due to BEC the whole liquid (100\% of $^4$He atoms) forms a coherent quantum state at $T=0$ and participates in the non-dissipative superfluid flow.

 Superfluidity is a very general quantum property of matter at low temperatures, with variety of mechanisms and possible nondissipative superfluid currents.
 These include supercurrent of electric charge in superconductors and mass supercurrent in superfluid $^3$He, where the mechanism of superfluidity is the Cooper pairing; hypercharge supercurrent in the vacuum of Standard Model of elementary particle physics, which comes from the Higgs mechanism; supercurrent of color charge in a dense quark matter in quantum chromo-dynamics; etc. All these supercurrents have the same origin: the spontaneous breaking of the $U(1)$ or higher symmetry related to the conservation of the corresponding charge or particle number, which leads to the so called off-diagonal long-range order.

 This spin supercurrent -- the superfluid current of spins -- is one more representative of superfluid currents.
 Here the $U(1)$ symmetry is the approximate symmetry of spin rotation, which is related to the quasi-conservation of spin.

-It appears that the finite life-time of magnons, and non-conservation of spin due to the spin-orbital coupling do not prevent the coherence and superfluidity of magnon BEC.
-The non-conservation leads to a decrease of the number of magnons in the Bose gas until it disappears completely, but during this relaxation, the coherence of BEC is preserved with all the signatures of spin superfluidity: (i) spin supercurrent, which transports the magnetization on a macroscopic distance more than 1 cm long; (ii) spin current Josephson effect which shows interference between two condensates; (iii) phase-slip processes at the critical current; (iv) spin current vortex -- a topological defect which is an analog of a quantized vortex in superfluids, of an Abrikosov vortex in superconductors, and cosmic strings in relativistic theories; (v) Goldstone modes related to the broken $U(1)$ symmetry -- phonons in the spin-superfluid magnon gas; etc.
+It appears that the finite life-time of magnons, and non-conservation of spin due to the spin-orbital coupling do not prevent the coherence and superfluidity of magnon BEC in $^3$He-B. The non-conservation leads to a decrease of the number of magnons until the HPD disappears completely, but during this relaxation, the coherence of magnon BEC is preserved with all the signatures of spin superfluidity: (i) spin supercurrent, which transports the magnetization on a macroscopic distance more than 1 cm long; (ii) spin current Josephson effect which shows interference between two condensates; (iii) phase-slip processes at the critical current; (iv) spin current vortex -- a topological defect which is an analog of a quantized vortex in superfluids, of an Abrikosov vortex in superconductors, and cosmic strings in relativistic theories; (v) Goldstone modes related to the broken $U(1)$ symmetry -- phonons in the spin-superfluid magnon gas; etc.